amorgun/blender_dow/docs/export.md

       The original model uses textures of size 1024x1024, and Object Editor really doesn't like it.
       I'm using ImageMagick here, but there are probably other ways:
       `ls -1 -I info.txt | xargs -I % convert % -resize 512 %.dds`
     2. Copy .dds textures into the appropriate location inside `DataGeneric` mod folder (e.g. `art/ebps/races/space_marines/texture_share`).
-Check `info.txt` in the exported textures folder.
+Check `info.txt` in the exported textures folder for the correct locations.
     3. Use [Texture Tool](https://skins.hiveworldterra.co.uk/Downloads/detail_DawnOfWarTextureTool.html) to convert copied `.dds` textures to `.rsh`.
 6. **Create `.whe`**
     1. Put the exported .sgm file inside the `DataGeneric` mod folder and open it with Object Editor